NickBansal/jessie-API/README.md

 - [ ] Show a message when no results come back from API call
 - [ ] Show an error message when API call fails
 - [ ] Show and style all results (with css grid)
+- [ ] Create a toggle for all possible categories